Skip to Main Content

 Core AI Competencies (“The 4 D’s”)

-The four core competencies (Fig 2) describe the interconnected human skills, knowledge and values that enable effective and responsible AI use in creative and professional contexts.
+The four core competencies (Fig 1) describe the interconnected human skills, knowledge and values that enable effective, efficient, ethical, and safe Human-AI interaction.

 Delegation - Creative vision and selection of the right AI tools and techniques to realize that vision.